PACE – Post-Promotion Advancement and Career Exploration

 Unfortunately, program capacity means that we are unable to allow you to select your own coach.
 If you indicate your interest in the program by submitting a request, you will be matched with a coach.
 That said, if you feel the coach assigned to you is not a good fit, contact us promptly at [email protected] and we can identify a coach whose style may be better suited to your needs.

-What if I want to change coaches during program?
+What if I want to change coaches during the program?

 It’s important that you feel you have good rapport with a coach, but sometimes the connection just isn’t there.
-If that is the case, please reach out to us as early as possible at pace-coaching-info@umich.edu to discuss your desire to make a change.
-While we will make every effort to address needs that arise, we cannot guarantee that we can match you with another coach.
+If that is the case, please reach out to us after one or two sessions at the most at [email protected] to discuss your desire to make a change.

 How long do I have to request and complete my coaching sessions?